It’s that time of year again…

 Check the food radius around your stops and stays

 Try taking it one step further even.
 Convenience doesn’t mean it has to come from a convenience store.
-When you travel, you’re likely less a few minutes from a grocery store, especially if you plan your stops a bit.
+When you travel, you’re likely less than a few minutes from a grocery store, especially if you plan your stops a bit.
 You can find all the options to keep you on track then!

 Know your healthy options where you stop

 While we would never advocate skipping fun meals when you’re traveling to new places, we know getting there sometimes means having to eat at roadside chains along the way.
 Get a good sense of the healthy options available, most have their full menus and nutrition information easily viewable online.

 Give your hard work more credit — you’ve earned it!